Bondi Beach: History

 Before the arrival of Europeans in the Port Jackson area, the Waverley and Bondi areas were inhabited for tens of thousands of years by Aboriginal Australian peoples, who left evidence of their habitation in the form of paths, rock carvings, artefacts, and shelters.
 The eastern beaches were home to the Bidjigal, Birrabirragal, and Gadigal people.

-The name "Bondi" is derived from the Dharawal language, spoken by the Aboriginal clans who lived further from Sydney Harbour southwards to Shoalhaven.
-The word Bondi, also spelt Bundi, Bundye, and Boondye, originates from the word for a loud thud, such as the sound of waves breaking over rocks, but is also associated with nulla nulla, or fighting sticks, which make a loud noise when they hit something.
-The first record of bondi by European-ancestry Australians was made between 1899 and 1903.
+19th and 20th centuries

-In 1809 the road builder William Roberts received a grant of land in the area.
+In 1809, the road builder William Roberts received a grant of land in the area.
 In 1851 Edward Smith Hall and Francis O'Brien purchased 200 acre of the Bondi area that included most of the beach frontage, which was named "The Bondi Estate".
 Hall was O'Brien's father-in-law.
 Between 1855 and 1877 O'Brien purchased his father-in-law's share of the land, renamed the land the "O'Brien Estate," and made the beach and the surrounding land available to the public as a picnic ground and amusement resort.
 As the beach became increasingly popular, O'Brien threatened to stop public beach access.
 However, the Municipal Council believed that the Government needed to intervene to make the beach a public reserve.
 In mid-1882, Bondi Beach became a public beach.
 The first tramway to the beach was established in 1884.
 The Waverley Council was responsible for building the first surf bathing sheds on the beach in 1903.
 By 1929 an estimated 60,000 people were visiting the beach on a summer weekend day.
 The opening of the pavilion in the same year attracted a huge crowd of 200,000.